Associate Degree Nursing – Transition to RN

 Submitting the information to any other Hinds Community College location will delay the processing of your file.

-- Application for Selection to the Associate Degree Nursing Program- Transition to RN Option
+• Application to the Associate Degree Nursing Program- Transition to RN Option

-- Applicants who have been enrolled in another Transition to RN program (or its equivalent, i.e., accelerated, bridge, advanced placement, etc.) within the last four (4) years must be eligible to return to that program and must provide a letter of good standing from the nursing program attended in order to be considered for admission in the Transition to RN option of the Associate Degree Nursing Program.
+• Applicants who have been enrolled in another Transition to RN program (or its equivalent, i.e., accelerated, bridge, advanced placement, etc.) within the last four (4) years must provide a letter of good standing from the nursing program attended in order to be considered for admission.

 Prerequisites